1. Select your programme of interest

 2. Review admissions criteria, requirements, timelines and deadlines, submit a new application

 The application itself is submitted via the electronic application: e-application.
 At the e-application webpage, you should submit a new e-application.
-If you are alumni or student at the BUT, you can use your BUT pin to create a new e-application.
-If you are not the student or alumni of BUT, you shall register as a candidate using your e-mail and password.
+If you are an alumni or student at the BUT, you can use your BUT pin to create a new e-application.
+If you are not a student or alumni of BUT, you shall register as a candidate using your e-mail and password.
 After creating the new account you should fill in additional information such as: